Resolve Publishing Conflicts

 CloudCannon will complete the update from your Publish Branch, including all resolved and unaffected files.

 You can abandon the update attempt if you do not want to resolve your publishing conflicts immediately.
-Abandoning an update attempt will allow you to save changes to your Site and dismiss the warnings about publishing conflicts.
-However, you will lose all your unsaved changes.
+Abandoning an update attempt will allow you to save new changes to your Site and dismiss the warnings about publishing conflicts.
+However, you will lose all your current unsaved changes.

-We do not recommend editing your files after CloudCannon detects a publishing conflict.
+We do not recommend editing your files after CloudCannon detects a Publishing Conflict.
 Please abandon the update attempt to continue editing, or wait until after the conflicts are resolved.

 You can abandon a merge attempt at any time.
 However, you must still resolve all publishing conflicts before you can publish changes from this Site to your Publish Branch.
 CloudCannon will remind you about any publishing conflicts the next time you try to publish from this Site or update from your Publish Branch.